Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Multilogin X offers a basic set of profile actions: editing, renaming, cookie import, sending to trash, cloning, and organizing profiles into groups.
 Exporting a profile isn’t possible; you can only export its cookies.

-Available actions with profiles in Multilogin X
+Actions with profiles in Multilogin X

 Bulk action options are limited: after selecting multiple profiles, you can assign them to groups, launch, stop, or delete them.